hubotio/evolution/_drafts/commands.md

 ## Detailed design

 > Describe the design of the solution in detail.
 The detail in this section should be sufficient for someone who is *not* one of the authors to be able to reasonably implement the feature.

+### API

+The public API will be inspired by [commander.js](https://github.com/tj/commander.js).

+_Note: Originally the goal was to directly use commander.js, but it's implementation makes too many assumptions about a real command line interface, using `process.exit()` for error handling and `console.log()` for output to the user.
+The initial prototype required too much monkey patching to get around it._

 TODO: